dsccommunity/cNtfsAccessControl/README.md

 # cNtfsAccessControl

-The **cNtfsAccessControl** module contains DSC Resources for NTFS access control management.
+The **cNtfsAccessControl** module contains DSC resources for NTFS access control management.

 You can also download this module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/cNtfsAccessControl/).